enklein/Usability-Testing-Kit/contents/conducting-usability-tests.md

 * Start the screen recorder

 ## Testing, Script Reading
-Read the script you've prepared to the letter to ensure you cover everything and say it in a way to help reduce the risk of the participant from getting the wrong impression about anything.
+Read the script you've prepared to the letter to ensure you cover everything and say it in a way to help reduce the risk of the participant getting the wrong impression about anything.
 The script reading includes the Consent to Record form
-* Work from your template, making sure to revise it beforehand so that it is specific to this session
+* Work from your template, making sure to revise it beforehand so that it is specific to this session.
-* Have them sign the consent to record form
+* Have them sign the consent to record form.

 ### Initial Interview Questions
 These questions are important to get the participants comfortable with thinking aloud, to show them that you're listening, and to get a basic understanding of how tech-savy they might be.